-While the fall of the hard-line Islamist Taliban in 2001 helped to reduce violence against women in Afghanistan, women there still have a long way to go in terms of living in safety.
-As foreign troops leave the territory and the international presence becomes more discreet, funding and support for development programs is also being reduced.
-Fears about a potential spike in violence against women and a societal return to more traditional values have also arisen.
+While the fall of the hard-line Islamist Taliban in 2001 helped to reduce violence against women in Afghanistan, Afghani women still have a long way to go in terms of living in safety.
+As foreign troops are progressively leaving the territory and the international presence is becoming more discreet, funding and support for development programmes is also being reduced, and fears that society might go back to more traditional values and that violence against women could increase again have already arisen.

-One of the most recent examples of extreme violence against women was in March, when a female student was beaten to death with sticks by a crowd of men in central Kabul.
+One of the most recent examples of cases of violence was in March, when a female student was beaten to death with sticks by a crowd of men in central Kabul.
 Her body was subsequently set on fire and dragged into the city's main river.
-The death of the 27-year-old girl, who according to Reuters had been "wrongly accused of burning a Qur'an," sparked violent protests on the streets of the city.
+The death of the 27-year-old girl, who according to Reuters had been "wrongly accused of burning a Qur'an," sparked violent protests on the streets of Kabul.

-Islamic law is still widely applied in Afghanistan, and "zina," which refers to sexual intercourse between two people outside marriage, leads to the condemnation and imprisonment of many women.
+Sharia law – the legal system derived from the Qur'an – is still widely applied and "zina", which refers to sexual intercourse between two people outside marriage, is the common principle that leads to the condemnation and imprisonment of many women.

-VICE: Hi, Gabriela.
-Can you tell me a bit more about the conditions women live in within those prisons?
+VICE: Hi Gabriela, can you tell me a bit more about the conditions women live in within those prions?

 Gabriela Maj: There are usually about five to ten women per cell.
 Cells are open during the day, so they're free to move around and spend time in the open space (if there is one).
 Generally, conditions are very basic, but acceptable.
 Women all have access to running water and toilets.
 There are two meals a day.